Marco Patrignani

 Open Positions

-Contact me in case you are interested and you think you qualify.
+When there are open positions, contact me in case you are interested and you think you qualify.

 Strong background in programming languages semantics is required, as well as will to move to Trento and travel internationally.